 If you’re considering installing an off-grid solar project with a battery attached, you’ll want to look into a solar charge controller for your system.
 Charge controllers act as a gateway to your battery, and ensure that you don’t overcharge and damage your energy storage system.
-In this piece, we’ll cover what a solar charge controller is, and how the two major types (PWM and MPPT) compare.
+In this article, we’ll cover what a solar charge controller is, and how the two major types—pulse width modulation (PWM) and maximum power point tracking (MPPT)—compare.

 What is a solar charge controller?

 Charge controllers are only necessary in a few specific cases.
-Most commonly, you will want to look into charge controllers if you are trying to install an off-grid solar system, from rooftop systems to smaller setups on boats or RVs.
-If you are a homeowner looking to install a solar array with a battery that is connected to the electric grid, there is no need for a charge controller – once your battery is full, excess energy will be directed to the grid automatically instead, helping you avoid overloading your battery.
+Most commonly, you will want to look into charge controllers if you are trying to install an off-grid solar system – from rooftop systems to smaller setups on RVs or boats.
+If you’re a homeowner looking to install a solar array with a battery that is connected to the electric grid, there’s no need for a charge controller – once your battery is full, excess energy will be directed to the grid automatically instead, helping you avoid overloading your battery.

-If you want to use solar to go completely off-grid, there are two types of charge controllers to consider: Pulse Width Modulation (PWM) controllers and Maximum Power Point Tracking (MPPT) controllers.
+If you want to use solar to go completely off-grid, there are two types of charge controllers to consider: PWM controllers and MPPT controllers.

 With a PWM controller, your solar panel system and your home battery need to have matching voltages.
 In larger solar panel systems designed to power your whole home, panel and battery voltage aren’t typically the same.
 As a result, PWM controllers are more suited for small DIY solar systems with a couple of low voltage panels and a small battery.